aitgon/vtam/doc/content/developer_tax_assign.rst

 Input
 ----------------------------------

-- variant_sequence_fasta: Fasta file with 1 variant at a time.
+- variant_sequence_fasta: SortedReadFile file with 1 variant at a time.
-- database_fasta: Fasta file with all reference sequence to be aligned on the variant sequence.
+- database_fasta: SortedReadFile file with all reference sequence to be aligned on the variant sequence.
 - tax assign parameters: TSV table file  with four columns

     * ltg_rule_threshold